Redemption19/flashGo-Landing-Page/README.md

-# My Ride-Hailing App Landing Page
+# FlashGo Ride-Hailing App Landing Page

 ## Description
 This repository contains the landing page website for `FlashGo Mobile App`.
 It serves as the online portal for users to learn about the features and benefits of your ride-hailing service, as well as to sign up or download the app.